 MJC continues to evolve as a data-driven, assessment-oriented institution.
 Concerted efforts have been made to construct efficient assessment cycles and make data more accessible and usable for faculty and the College is progressing in the level of analytic discourse and program improvement resulting from the assessment process.
 In 2015, the Institution purchased eLumen software to assist with the collection, housing, disaggregation, analysis, and reporting of assessment data and program review.
 The platform centralizes results and can produce reports that help identify specific groups who need attention and/or assistance to achieve their learning goals.
 (IR Program Review Website)

 Disaggregated data helps shape many improvements and reforms on campus.
 The Center for Urban Education has coached both faculty and administrators on the use of disaggregated data that now influences the reduction of equity gaps in courses.
 Data is routinely disaggregated to review learning and achievement outcomes from students in online courses.
 (EMP, p.
 47) Faculty and deans engage in rich discussion about teaching strategies that reach students from impacted groups.
 Many positive outcomes have developed because the College is increasing its review of data; however, there is a need for institutional processes that move discussion toward actionable steps.
-With an ongoing focus on improvement, the Institution will strengthen its capacity to review and use student learning and student achievement evidence to improve programs and services.
+With an ongoing focus on improvement, the Institution will strengthen its capacity to review and use student learning evidence to improve programs and services.
 Steps will be outlined in the Quality Focus Essay.

 Standard I.B.3